brnakj78/Project_1_ELK_Deployment_In_Azure/README.md

 # Josh_Brnak_Project_1
-Materials For ELK Stack Deployment on Azure network.
+Materials For ELK Stack and Ansible Docker Container Deployment On an Azure Virtual Network.